Key Takeaways

 Full Early Termination

-When a lease is terminated before its originally scheduled end date, the lessee derecognises both the ROU asset and lease liability, recognising any difference as a gain or loss.
+When a lease is terminated before its originally scheduled end date, the lessee derecognises the ROU asset (including accumulated depreciation), the lease liability, and recognises any difference as a gain or loss.

 Worked Example: Early Termination